work4all/api/examples/postman/README.md

 In the Collection you find examples for querying customers and Articles, one example to create a new order confirmation and the query to get individual fields defintions.
 All the other endpoints are quite similar.
 We will add more examples in the future.

+For more information read the informations in the overview of the collection.